siddhesh2709/Farmsmart-AI/README.md

 ## 🌍 Impact

 This platform is designed with a mission to empower rural communities by improving access to smart agriculture tools, bridging the digital divide, and ensuring sustainable farming practices.

----

-## 🤝 Contributing

-We welcome contributions from developers, researchers, and domain experts.
-Please check the [CONTRIBUTING.md](docs/CONTRIBUTING.md) to get started.

----

-## 📄 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.

----

-## 📬 Contact

-For questions, suggestions, or collaborations, reach out via [email@example.com](mailto:email@example.com) or open an issue.

----

-Let me know if you'd like it adapted for a specific tech stack, or want me to generate the folder structure or contribution guide too.